Albert II (monkey): Aftermath

 After Albert II, several other monkeys named Albert followed.
 Albert III was killed before he reached space when the V-2 rocket exploded during the ascent.
 Albert IV met a similar fate as Albert II - he reached space (though several miles lower than II), and died on impact with the ground due to a parachute release malfunction.
 Following this, NASA switched to using Aerobee rockets, and on April 18, 1951, a monkey, possibly called Albert V, died once again due to parachute failure during descent.
 Two months after Soviet space dogs Dezik and Tsygan survived a July 1951 spaceflight, Yorick, also called Albert VI, attained a non-space height of 72 km (44.7 mi) but did become the first primate to survive a landing.
 He died two hours later.

 On January 31, 1961, over 12 years after Albert II's flight, Ham, a chimpanzee, became the first great ape in space.
 He flew a suborbital flight on the Mercury-Redstone 2 mission, part of the U.S. space program's Project Mercury.
-Ham lived for 19 more years after his flight.
+Unlike his macaque predecessors, Ham lived for 19 more years after his flight.